chain4travel/camino-docs/docs/validator-guides/add-validator-with-curl.md

 ---
-sidebar_position: 31
+sidebar_position: 34
-title: Add a Validator Node with cURL
+title: Adding a Validator Node with cURL
 description: How to add a Validator Node with cURL
 ---